chostudio/Crescent/README.md

 # Crescent

-## How would the website of a moon hotel look like?
+This is how the website of a moon hotel would look like.

-This is how it would look like.